 Start a Business in Texas

-We’ve broken down the process into the seven basic steps below.
-Please note that new business owners should not hesitate to seek the guidance of a professional tax consultant, accountant and/or attorney to help verify that all legal requirements are met before opening up a business.
+We’ve broken down the process of starting a business into the seven basic steps.
+It is advisable to seek the guidance of a professional tax consultant, accountant and/or attorney to help verify that all legal requirements are met before opening up a business.

 Step 1 - Write Your Business Plan